 The Department offers programs specializing in chemistry or the Chemistry option in Environment Sciences.

-Arts Concentrations: 4U Calculus and Vectors, Advanced FUnctions, Chemistry, and Physics or recognized equivalents required.
+Concentrations: 4U Calculus and Vectors, Advanced Functions and Chemistry or recognized

-Science Concentrations: 4U Calculus and Vectors, Advanced Functions, Chemistry, and Physics or recognized equivalents required
+Science Concentrations: 4U Calculus and Vectors, Advanced Functions and Chemistry or recognized equivalents required; 4U Physics or recognized equivalent strongly recommended

 Go to Choose Your First Year Courses for more information